ChowderWellington/CHW-IP8-27G-EXP/README.md

 ## Datasheets
 - [PX8-20H-01](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/blob/main/assets/PX8-20H-01%20DATASHEET.pdf)

-## How to print the printer

-1. Download the relevant files from the model files section below
-2. Print it on any 3D printer using supports.
-For the nozzle and the manifold, it should only generate supports for the piping.
-For the printhead, there should be no supports.
-3. Assemble using the guide (W.I.P)

-This project was fit for a Bambu Labs A1 Mini, and a 0.4MM nozzle, but I assume it will work on anything else.

 ## PCB
 You can order the pcb from anywhere, but [here are the files you'll need](https://github.com/ChowderWellington/CHW-IP8-27G-EXP/tree/main/pcb)